Speedsaver/buildroot-speedsaver-lctechF1C200s/README.md

 # External Lctech Pi F1C200s buildroot tree for Speedsaver #

-This external tree contains the support for the Speedsaver use-case on the Lctech Pi F1C200s development board
+This external tree contains the support for the Speedsaver use-case on the Lctech Pi F1C200s development board.

+UART0_RX is on the screw terminal labelled PE0 (connect to T/TX/Transmit of your GNSS module, the blue wire on Speedsaver supplied hardware), UART0_TX is on the screw terminal labelled PE1 (connect to R/RX/Receive of your GNSS module, the green wire on Speedsaver supplied hardware). i2C/Two-Wire connections for the OLED display are labelled SCL (for Serial Clock) and SDA (for Serial Data), and are self explanatory.
+5V, 3.3V and 0V (ground/gnd) are available on screw terminals.

 ## Required tools ##